Get insider access

 Weighted THD @ Max Volume

-The Sonos Ray is a 2.0 setup, so it doesn't come with a discrete center channel.
-Instead, it uses its left and right stereo drivers to simulate a phantom center.
-Unfortunately, this sounds more diffused than a discrete center, and voices aren't as accurately placed in the soundstage as a result.
+This soundbar is a 2.0 setup, so it doesn't have a discrete center channel.
+Instead, it simulates a phantom center using its left and right stereo drivers.
+Unfortunately, this sounds more diffused than a discrete center, and voices aren't as accurately placed in the soundstage.
 Still, the frequency response is quite balanced in the mids, where most voices reproduce, so dialogue is clear and accurate.

 Sound